Updated January 2023

-For example, bi-polar disorder is characterized by extreme ups and downs—euphoria, optimism, and an abundance of energy, alternating with lethargy, sadness, and social withdrawal.
+For example, bipolar disorder is characterized by extreme ups and downs—euphoria, optimism, and an abundance of energy, alternating with lethargy, sadness, and social withdrawal.

 Major depression is associated with irritability, sadness, changes in eating and sleeping habits, or a kind of emotional numbness that suggests a growing disconnect from the outside world.

-These are not passing states, or "bad days".
-When mood and personality change significantly, and the individual can't control those shifts, it is a clear indication they are at-risk for (or suffering from) mental illness.
+These are not passing states or "bad days."
+When mood and personality change significantly, and the individual can't control those shifts, it is a clear indication they are at risk for (or suffering from) mental illness.

-4. Reckless, risk-taking behaviors
+4. Reckless, risk-taking behaviours

-For example, a conscientious teen who suddenly begins shoplifting, taking drugs, driving drunk, or participating in other activities that put his/her life (and the lives of others) at risk.
+For example, a conscientious teen who suddenly begins shoplifting, taking drugs, driving drunk, or participating in other activities that put their life (and the lives of others) at risk.

 5. Substance abuse

 According to the National Institute of Mental Health, in 2014, 7.9 million adult Americans had both a substance use disorder and another mental illness (known as comorbidity or a concurrent disorder).

 People suffering from depression and anxiety often self-medicate with alcohol and drugs.
 However, reliance on substances typically worsens feelings of worthlessness and stress, initiating a cycle of abuse and deteriorating mental health.

 If you notice someone has begun relying on substances, early intervention and a thorough mental health assessment can help address the problem, before it escalates into a serious concurrent disorder.

-This online mental health training is ideal for anyone who works in a community-serving role, including health care, education, law enforcement, and social services.
+This training is ideal for anyone who works in a community-serving role, including health care, education, law enforcement, and social services.